brightray/moved-to-atom/README.md

-# moved-to-atom
+# moved-to-elecctron
-Brightray and related repositories have moved to https://github.com/atom
+Brightray and related repositories have moved to https://github.com/electron